 Harrison in his eighties is likely to prove as creative as ever.
 His latest play, Iphigenia in Sebastopol, is to be broadcast on BBC to coincide with the conference.
 It is partly the result of a research journey he made to Crimea in 2011, on which I was fortunate enough to accompany him, with generous funding from the British Academy.
 We wanted to perform his play based on a Greek tragedy called Iphigenia in Tauris there—Tauris, then called Taurike Chersoneso, was the ancient Greek territory in which Sebastopol now stands.
 There are few places which have seen such appalling violence over the last few centuries.
 The venue was to be the Greek theatre there, the northernmost ever excavated.
 Unfortunately. the Russian invasion put a stop to this adventure, and Harrison’s Crimean Iphigenia must make her debut over the airwaves in London.
 But this will add to the excitement at this path-breaking conference, where Britain’s premier institution for studying the Arts and Humanities celebrates Britain’s greatest living poet.

-Edith is Professor in the Classics Department and Centre for Hellenic Studies at King's College London.
+Edith Hall, is a Professor in the Classics Department and Centre for Hellenic Studies at King's College London.
 She is convening a British Academy conference, New Light on Tony Harrison, in honour of his 80th birthday and in his presence, on 27th-28th April 2017.
 Registration is via the British Academy website.

 The views expressed by our authors on the British Academy blog are not necessarily endorsed by Academy, but are commended as contributing to public debate.